PennLINC/xcp_d/docs/workflows.rst

 spontaneous neural activity in resting-state BOLD data.
 It is calculated by the following:

-1. The ``filtered, interpolated, denoised BOLD`` is passed along to the ALFF workflow.
+1. The ``denoised, interpolated BOLD`` is passed along to the ALFF workflow.
 2. If censoring+interpolation was performed, then the interpolated time series is censored at this point.
 3. Voxel-wise BOLD time series are normalized (mean-centered and scaled to unit standard deviation)